Connect With Us:

 The Impact of Your Payment History on PMI Removal

 Payment history affects PMI elimination.
-Most lenders demand solid payment history before removing PMI.
-Even if you meet the other standards, your lender may not eliminate PMI if you have a history of late or missing payments.
+Most lenders demand a solid payment history before removing PMI.
+Even if you meet the other standards, your lender may not eliminate PMI if you have an account of late or missing payments.

 PMI Removal vs. Automatic Termination: What's the Difference?